-One of world’s most-known festivities, the ornate, colourful, noisy and lustful Carnival in Venice, each year makes thousands of visitors forget who they are in the daily life and jump straight into the depths of imagination.
-That’s what carnivals were created for in the first place – to give people a chance of making their twisted, unearthly dreams come true, to forget the rules and so called normality.
+One of the world’s most-known festivities, the bright, colorful, noisy and lustful Carnival in Venice, each year makes thousands of visitors forget who they are in the daily life and jump straight into the depths of imagination.
+That’s what carnivals were created for in the first place – to give people a chance of making their twisted, unearthly dreams come true, to forget the rules and so-called normality.
 Here’s some useful info for everyone who is planning to join this enchanting spectacle.

 The history of Carnival in Venice

-The history of Carnival in Venice dates back to 12th century, when victory of 12000 Repubblica della Serenissima (The Republic of Venice) in the war against Urlico (Patriarch of Aquileia) was celebrated.
+The history of Carnival in Venice dates back to 12th century when the victory of 12000 Repubblica Della Serenissima (The Republic of Venice) in the war against Urlico (Patriarch of Aquileia) was celebrated.
 The spontaneous happiness gathered people on the San Marco Square, where they danced, socialized and enjoyed the triumph.
 Later on, in the Renaissance, the festival became more of an official event and a great pride of Venice.
-In the 18th century hedonism reached so far the festival turned into two months of balls, shows and masquerades.
-Fancy ladies spent evenings in glittering dresses under glittering chandeliers of opera houses, musicians and artists head to Venice in order to work and/or play, young patricians could finally indulge in excess, as the class barriers didn’t matter during the carnival.
-The festival was supported by authorities for quite a simple reason: licentiousness and extravaganza released tensions and made people forget about the boring trouble of their every-day lives, so they didn’t feel a burning need to complain afterwords.
-The poor partied with the rich, so it was also good for social integration as well.
-Yet Napoleon didn’t agree with the benefits of the festivities and when he took power over Venice in the end of 18th century, the carnival was outlawed.
+In the 18th century, hedonism reached so far the festival turned into two months of balls, shows, and masquerades.
+Fancy ladies spent evenings in glittering dresses under glittering chandeliers of opera houses, musicians and artists head to Venice to work and play, young patricians could finally indulge in excess, as the class barriers didn’t matter during the carnival.
+The festival was supported by authorities for quite a simple reason: licentiousness and extravaganza released tensions and made people forget about the boring trouble of their every-day lives, so they didn’t feel a burning need to complain afterward.
+The poor partied with the rich, so it was also used for social integration as well.
+Napoleon didn’t agree with the benefits of the festivities, and when he took power over Venice at the end of 18th century, the carnival was outlawed.
 It went on and off in the following centuries, but in the moments of revival concentrated mostly around private parties.
-Only in 1979 it was brought back to life in full shine and glory.
+Only in 1979, it was brought back to life in full shine and glory.

 The best time to start partying